NMR RF

 Picture

-Mary Preston McDougall is an Associate Professor of Biomedical Engineering at Texas A&M University with a joint appointment in Electrical and Computer Engineering.
+Mary Preston McDougall is a Professor of Biomedical Engineering at Texas A&M University with a joint appointment in Electrical and Computer Engineering.
 She received her B.S. from Texas A&M University, M.S. from Johns Hopkins University, and Ph.D. from Texas A&M University, all in Electrical Engineering.
 She directs the NMR RF lab with research focused on developing new hardware and methodologies for MR imaging and spectroscopy.

 Ph.D.
 Students